itay-moav/phpSqlServAdmin/README.md

 ## See the raw CREATE TABLE statement
 ![sql CREATE TABLE](./docs/7_table_create_sql.png)

-## Use the Query Editor with various short cuts and helpers
+## Use the Query Editor with various shortcuts and helpers
 ![Query Editor](./docs/8_query_editor.png)

 ## Import SQL files into the current database